Skip to main content

 Pigeon Forge, TN

-This is one of the longer drives at 421.9 miles, requiring 7.8 hours, mostly on highways with a drive score of 8.
+This is one of the longest options at 421.9 miles and 7.8 hours, mostly on highways with a drive score of 8.
 The terrain is gently rolling.
-It offers access to Great Smoky Mountains National Park and Stones River National Battlefield, ideal for a weekend focused on nature and history.
+Notably, this route offers access to Great Smoky Mountains National Park and Stones River National Battlefield.
+It’s not recommended for overnight.

 Knoxville, TN